cmichi/mediagoblin-plugins/README.md

 Piwik is a the free software alternative to Google Analytics.
 This (very simple plugin) inserts your Piwik tracking code right before `</body>`.
+Sure you could also just add the code in the theme directly.
+But then you would have to add it after each update.
+Using the plugin is a better way.

 # Helpful links